freenandes/topo-da-mente/content/music/cocteau-twins.md

 ---
 Listening to Cocteau Twins is an otherworldly experience, for many reasons.
 One is that it **does** sound dated.

 For some reason, this is generically considered a downside in art, but I find the contrary here.
-The music is so well interwoven and the albums’ tracks blend so well that they sound photographical.
+The music is so well interwoven and the albums’ tracks blend so well that they sound photographic.

 Listening to Cocteau Twins is like admiring beautiful film and past eras.

-Another otherwordly, is because it seems like it has story, when it has literally none in it.
+Another otherworldly reason, is because it seems like it has story, when it has literally none in it.
 The artists were so into the creative momentum that they made it!
 They conveyed their feelings perfectly into these records.

 I feel entranced by their lullabyes and start travelling in my mind.
 Not because I think I’m seeing what they saw when creating, but because their music allows me to imagine new scenarios.
 And there are only possible with their very specific music combination.